 - fresh basil leaves

-- Heat olive oil in a pan over low-medium heat, add shallots and cook for a few minutes, stirring occasionally, until shallots soften and are translucent.
+- Heat olive oil in a large skillet over medium heat, add shallots and cook for a few minutes, stirring occasionally, until soft.
+Add garlic, stir and sauté for 2 minutes.

-- Reserve 2 cups of pasta water for later and drain the pasta.
+- Meanwhile, bring a large pot of salted water to a boil.
+Toss in the pasta and cook for 10-15 minutes (follow your package directions).
+Reserve 2 cups of pasta water for later and drain the pasta.
 Set aside.

-- In a large bowl, combine ricotta, lemon zest, a big pinch of salt and a few grinds of pepper.
-Pour over some of the pasta water, about 2/3-1 cup, and whisk ingredients together until the ricotta turns into a creamy sauce.
-Add more water if you want a thinner sauce.
+- In a large bowl, combine ricotta, Parmesan, lemon zest and juice, 1/2 teaspoon salt and a few grinds of pepper.
+Pour over some of the pasta water, about 2/3 cup, and stir to combine.
+Keep adding pasta water until you have a creamy sauce.
 Taste and adjust seasoning.